pyeventsourcing/eventsourcing/docs/topics/notifications.rst

     assert domain_events[0].originator_id == first_entity.id

-A Web application might identify a section ID from an HTTP request path, and respond by returning an HTTP response with JSON content that represents that section of a notification log.
+A Web application could identify a section ID from an HTTP request path, and respond by returning an HTTP response with JSON content that represents that section of a notification log.